-When filing for bankruptcy in Los Angeles‚ there are so many laws and regulations controlling what must be provided‚ what is considered an asset‚ and what is exempt from a bankruptcy proceeding.
+When filing for bankruptcy in Woodland Hills‚ there are so many laws and regulations controlling what must be provided‚ what is considered an asset‚ and what is exempt from a bankruptcy proceeding.

-Our Los Angeles bankruptcy attorneys understand this complex area of law and we can help you make informed decisions in your bankruptcy case.
+Our Woodland Hills bankruptcy attorneys understand this complex area of law and we can help you make informed decisions in your bankruptcy case.

 Bryan v.
 Stanton is a Missouri case that illustrates the complex issues surrounding exemptions in a chapter 7 bankruptcy.
 This case arose because of the bankruptcy filing of the Bryan’s (“Debtor’s”).
 Upon this filing of a chapter 7 bankruptcy‚ debtors listed an annuity as exempt assets.
 Plaintiff purchased this non-qualified deferred variable annuity (“Annuity”) in 1993 when she contributed $30‚000.
 The bankruptcy trustee disagreed with this exemption and filed this cause of action.